Domain-Specific Multi-Level IR Rewriting for GPU: Multi-Level IR Rewriting

 Multi-level IR rewriting promises to simplify the development of domain-specific compilers by defining a stack of reusable abstractions and by implementing the transformation at the most relevant level.
 The goal is to minimize the complexity of each level and to reduce the cost of analysis by encoding and preserving transformation validity preconditions directly in the IR.

 Identifying pertinent domain-specific abstractions is paramount to the multi-level rewriting.
 Each new abstraction increases risks of excessive complexity or, on the contrary, of incompleteness where some workloads cannot be represented.
 We instantiate the Open Earth Compiler using the MLIR infrastructure~\cite{lattner2020mlir}, carefully considering the abstractions it provides and introducing new ones when necessary.
 Our objective is to facilitate performance extraction from one of the two primary sources: parallelism and data locality, which often require conflicting transformations yielding complex optimization problems~\cite{zinenko2018scheduling}.
-Instead of attacking these problems frontally, we design abstractions so as to extract parallelism and locality information from the domain knowledge, using the following principles.
+Instead of attacking these problems frontally, we design abstractions so as to extract parallelism and locality information from the domain knowledge, using the following principles. \muellch{``attacking these problems frontally'' - a little too colorful?}

 \textbf{P1 Transformation-Driven Semantics.} The domain abstractions for different levels of our pipeline, e.g., stencils or GPU kernels, should favor transformation-readiness over programmer-friendliness.
 Our objective is to build a stack of intermediate representations that enable the compiler to reason about domain-specific programs without resorting to complex analyses such as loop extraction~\cite{grosser2012polly} or dependence analysis~\cite{vasilache2006violated}.
 Each IR in the stack is focused on a specific set of domain transformations and designed to make all necessary information readily available.
 End-user usability aspects are deliberately deferred to DSL front-ends.